Sungraza/fastrdle/README.md

 # Fastrdle

-Another variant (who could've guessed?) of Wordle, made for Dev Club.
+A variant of Wordle, made for Dev Club.
 This App introduces a time aspect along with the original Wordle.
 For now, there is only a 15s mode.
 More modes were supposed to be added, but could not be due to the short timeframe for submission.

 ## Prerequisites